Erre con erre cigarro

 The project has a full manual (in text, HTML, PDF, and multiple e-Book formats).
 Click (or tap) here to read the HTML manual.

-In addition, I am in the process of writing a public domain book on programming in Lunacy (PDF file) which can be downloaded (tap or click on the link).
+In addition, I am in the process of writing a public domain book on programming in Lunacy (PDF file; we also have source and the fonts used) which can be downloaded (tap or click on the link).
+The book includes sample code, such as a Lunacy implementation of Cloak of Darkness, a classic “Hello, world!” interactive fiction game.

 Download